Breaking 5 barriers for women in sport

 We love what our podcast guests and community members such as Cath Pendleton have to say "The cost of a year’s premium membership is awesome.
 Less than one month’s gym membership”

-If you are interested to track the benefits of your exercise on your body, you could try a Mind Body Fuel Blood Test.
+If you are interested in tracking the benefits of your exercise on your body, you could try a Mind Body Fuel Blood Test.
 This test has been specially designed in conjunction with Her Spirit to optimise your energy, mood and long-term health.
 You can take this simple finger-prick test at home.
 With your results and comments from our team of doctors, you can start making changes towards a happier and healthier you.

 - McGhee, D.E. and Steele, J.R., 2020.
 Biomechanics of Breast Support for Active Women.
 Exercise and sport sciences reviews, 48(3), pp.99-109.